evidenze/multiwallet/README.md

 # Multi Wallet RESTful API

 A RESTful APIs for a multi-wallet application that allow users to send funds from one wallet to another.
-Please note that this API is developed for the purpose of the assessment, production version of this API might be improved by adding tests and admin access, etc.
+Please note that this API is developed for the purpose of the assessment, production version of this API might be improved by adding tests, admin access, etc.

 ## Note